OMSAS – Michael G. DeGroote School of Medicine (McMaster University)

 Transcript/Registrar Statement Requirements

-Transcripts from Ontario universities and colleges ordered through OMSAS via an online transcript request will be accepted if OMSAS receives the request by the application deadline.
+We will accept transcripts from Ontario universities and colleges ordered through OMSAS via an online transcript request if OMSAS receives the request by the application deadline.

 If you attend/attended an Ontario university or college, you must use an online transcript request.